Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Proofs of the concrete bounds

-Here we prove Theorem \ref{theorem:avg.2way.asym}, starting with the bound on $H_{[T]}(v)$ claimed in \eqref{eq:avg.2way.asym}.
 Using the assumption that the row and column sums of $\xi$ are bounded by 1, it is easy to see from the definition that $p_\xi \le 6\delta^2n$.
 Using $\delta \le 1$ and the assumption \eqref{eq: init.chao.assum} on the initial condition,

 This lets us apply Lemma \ref{le:selfimprovement-prep} along with its consequences described at the beginning of the section.
 Applying \eqref{pf:CChat-bestbound} and bounding the first term therein using convexity, we have